 If you’ve discovered that your dog is sensitive to gluten and you would like to remove gluten from his diet, then grain free dog food is not the solution.
 In fact, some grain free dog food products have an even higher carbohydrate content than regular dog food.

 This brings us to the second common misconception about grain free dog food.
-Grain free dog food does not necessarily have a higher protein content.
+Grain-free dog food does not necessarily have a higher protein content.
 Wanting a more protein-rich diet for a dog is an often heard reason for pet owners to switch to grain free dog food.
 If this is your reasoning too, check the label carefully before your purchase.
 Not all grain free dog food has a higher protein content than its regular dog food counterpart.

 The Best Grain Free Dog Food Available in the UK

 Now, it is time to introduce the top picks for grain free dog food that you can buy in the UK.
 Since each dog is different it is impossible to find a grain free dog food that is the panacea to all your dog’s dietary needs.
 Certain grain free dog food is more suitable for certain dogs.
 Then there are other dogs that cannot adapt to a grain free diet at all.
 This is why we have taken care to include a wide variety of grain free dog food.
-Through these reviews you can decide which type of grain free dog food is likely to have the most benefit for your dog’s healthy.
+Through these reviews, you can decide which type of grain free dog food is likely to have the most benefit for your dog’s health.
 Read on to find which grain free dog foods we consider to be the best options.

 Arden Grange Sensitive